not-things-modular/not-things-vcv/doc/TIMESEQ-SCRIPT.md

 The *component-pool* allows re-usable instances to be defined for *segment*s, *segment-block*s, *action*s, *value*s, *calc*s, *input*s and *output*s.
 Next to the regular supported properties for each of these types, an additional `id` property is required if they are added to the *component-pool*.
 This `id` must be unique per object type, but two objects of different types are allowed to use the same `id`.
 E.g. there can be only one *segment* with the `id` **me-myself-and-id**, but it is allowed for a *segment* and a *value* to both have that `id`.

-Any component that has been defined in the *component-pool* can be used in other places in the TimeSeq script by using the `ref` property name and the `id` of the component in the place where you would normally write the full copmonent definition inline.
+Any component that has been defined in the *component-pool* can be used in other places in the TimeSeq script by using the `ref` property name and the `id` of the component in the place where you would normally write the full component definition inline.

 ### Example
 In the following JSON action, the value of channel 9 on output port 6 is set to the current voltage of channel 2 on input port 4: